Zhu Zhifan: Rebellion

 Zhu Zhifan's ambitions were thwarted until 1510 when Liu Jin, a eunuch who held significant power in the government thanks to the trust and support of the Zhengde Emperor, sent an envoy to Shaanxi.
 The envoy's purpose was to implement tax increases for soldier-peasants and punish tax debtors, which sparked anger and discontent among the people.
 Taking advantage of the situation, the prince declared a campaign against Liu and the rebellion on 12 May.
 The surrounding military commanders did not join in and instead reported the rebellion to the government in Beijing.
-In response, an army led by high official Yang Yiqing and eunuch Zhang Yong was sent to suppress the rebellion.
+In response, an army led by official Yang Yiqing and eunuch Zhang Yong was sent to suppress the rebellion.
 Before the army reached Shaanxi, loyalists led by garrison officer Qiu Yue captured the prince on 30 May.
+During the campaign, Yang convinced Zhang to turn against Liu, warning him of the danger posed by Liu's plans for a coup.
+With the help of other eunuchs, Zhang successfully overthrew Liu in September 1510.

-Zhang then brought the captured rebels to Beijing, where nearly a hundred of them were executed.
+After the imperial troops captured the rebels, Zhang brought them to Beijing, where nearly a hundred of them were executed.
 Another 190, including their family members, were sent to distant border garrisons.
 On 14 March 1511, after a long captivity, Zhu Zhifan—being a member of the imperial family—was permitted to commit suicide rather than face execution.

-During the campaign, Yang convinced Zhang to turn against Liu, warning him of the danger posed by Liu's plans for a coup.
-With the help of other eunuchs, Zhang successfully overthrew Liu in September 1510.